BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 baninfo
 ^^^^^^^

-The `!baninfo` command tells if a given player has active bans.
+Tell if a given player has active bans.

 .. rubric:: default required level